 November 15, 2012

 Met with the welder to design the new "Stone Hoist" that is needed to lift the stones to clean and grind the grains.
 First step is place a steel beam as a floor joist.
 Once completed then a hole will be cut in the floor so the stone lift can go all the way

 to the basement ground floor.

 December 20, 2012

-Well the steel is all here and ready to be turned into the stone hoist.
+The steel is here and ready to be turned into the Stone Hoist.

 January 15, 2013

-New year with a great start.
-The cracked beams are fixed, the new support plates are in and looking good.
-The new post to hold the outside gear is ready to go in, IF we could get some dry weather for a day!
+The cracked beams are repaired, the new support plates are in and the new post to hold the outside gear is ready to be installed.
+Just waiting on dry weather.
 New belts sizes are done and ready to order.
-Closer every day!!!!